zalando/skipper/docs/tutorials/operations.md

 #### East West

+!!! attention
+    This feature is deprecated.
+Consider using [EastWest Range](#east-west-range).

 Skipper supports cluster internal service-to-service communication as part of running as an [API Gateway with an East-West setup](../../kubernetes/ingress-controller/#run-as-api-gateway-with-east-west-setup).